redwoodjs/redwoodjs-com-archive/docs/cells.md

 # Cells

 Cells are a declarative approach to data fetching and one of Redwood's signature modes of abstraction.
-By providing conventions around data fetching, Redwood can get in between the request and the response and perform optimizations, all without you ever having to change your code.
+By providing conventions around data fetching, Redwood can get in between the request and the response to do things like query optimization and more, all without you ever having to change your code.

-While it might seem like there must be lot of magic involved, all a Cell really does is execute a GraphQL query and manage its lifecycle.
+While it might seem like there's a lot of magic involved, all a Cell really does is execute a GraphQL query and manage its lifecycle.
-The idea is that, by exporting named constants, Redwood can assemble these constants into a component at build-time using a babel plugin!
+The idea is that, by exporting named constants that declare what you want your UI to look like throughout a query's lifecycle, Redwood can assemble these into a component template at build-time using a Babel plugin.
-All without writing a single line of imperative code.
-Just say what is supposed to happen when, and Redwood will take care of the rest.
+All without you having to write a single line of imperative code!

 ## Generating a Cell

-You can generate a Cell with:
+You can generate a Cell with Redwood's Cell generator:

 ```terminal
 yarn rw generate cell <name>